States General of the Netherlands: Dutch Republic

 Due to the vagaries of the Eighty Years' War in which territories were lost and (partially) reconquered, not all territories that had originally signed up for the Union of Utrecht remained represented in the States General.
 The States of Brabant and of Flanders lost their representation after 1587 as most of their territory had been conquered by the Army of Flanders, and it was not restored after part of that territory (together with parts of the Duchy of Limburg) was reconquered by the Dutch Republic.
 The Drenthe territory was never directly represented in the States General.

 Twenty per cent of the new Republic's territory, known as the Generality Lands, was so under the direct rule of the Generality (generaliteit).
 The Dutch East India Company and the Dutch West India Company were also under its general supervision; for this reason Staten Island in New York City (originally New Amsterdam) and Staten Island, Argentina (Discovered by Dutchman Jacob le Maire), are among places named after the Staten-Generaal.

 The "southern" States General after 1579 were a continuation of the States General as they had been under the Habsburg Netherlands.
 After the (re)conquest of most of the territory of the States of Brabant and of Flanders these States again sent representatives to these States General for the Southern Netherlands, together with the "obedient" provinces of the Union of Arras.
 The southern States General only occasionally came in session, however.
 The last regular session was in 1634, when Philip IV of Spain dissolved them.

-The States General in both The Hague and Brussels came to an end after 1795; the South was annexed by France, and the North saw the proclamation of the Batavian Republic and the subsequent convocation of the National Assembly (1 March 1796).
+The States General in both The Hague and Brussels came to an end after 1795.
+France annexed the South, while the parliament of the North disbanded itself in January 1796 and called for elections for the National Assembly, when the Batavian Republic was proclaimed.